KomaEc/Type-Systems/miniTT/README.md

 ## Semantics

 ### Unit Elimination
 I find that there's a rule forgotten in the paper : the elimination rule for unit type.
-If anyone ever wrote a type checker that follows the rule presented in the paper faithfully, he/she would find that the 4th example, namely `boolElim` cannot pass type-checking.
+I wrote a type checker that follows the rule presented in the paper faithfully, and I found that the 4th example, namely `boolElim` cannot pass type-checking.
 It will complain that an inferred type is not equal to a checked type.

 Let's expand it a little more:
 ```